 With respect to non-corporate United States Holders (including individuals), dividends received from a qualified foreign corporation may be subject to reduced rates of taxation, unless we are a PFIC in the taxable year in which such dividends are paid or in the preceding taxable year.
 A foreign corporation is treated as a qualified foreign corporation with respect to dividends received from that corporation on shares that are readily tradable on an established securities market in the United States.
-We have applied to quote our Class A ordinary shares offered in this offering on the Nasdaq.
-Provided that the listing is approved, United States Treasury Department guidance indicates that our Class A ordinary shares will be readily tradable on an established securities market in the United States.
+Our Class A ordinary shares are listed on the Nasdaq.
+United States Treasury Department guidance indicates that our Class A ordinary shares are readily tradable on an established securities market in the United States.
 There can be no assurance that our Class A ordinary shares will continue to be readily tradable on an established securities market in later years.